Erotemic/crall-thesis-2017/newchap4_algos.md

 * Evaluating Semi-Automatic Partitioning
     * Use groundtruth to simulate a reviewer.
         * We can use some model of user error to force a reviewer to make a mistake.
-        * By default we assume error rate is indepenent of the annotation pairs
+        * By default we assume error rate is independent of the annotation pairs
         * Feed edges to the simulated reviewer in priority order until the priority queue is empty.
 Then stop.
     * Automatically classify any edge above its assignment threshold.